AndrikSeeger/ZombieLoadExample/README.md

 ## Building

 The PoCs only require MinGW-w64 to compile.
 Building the attacker or victim is as simple as running `make` in the folder of the application.

+*Alternatively you can try out the precompiled executables in the v1.0 release.*

 ## Run